turnbasedgames/docs/docs/backend.md

 }
 ```

-A JSON object that your functions will return - contains the aspects of the BoardGame that can be modified.
-Will be used to update your BoardGame object.
+A JSON object that your functions can return - contains the aspects of the BoardGame that have been modified.
+Will be used to update your [BoardGame](#boardgame) object.

-#### Functions
+## Functions

 ### onRoomStart